-1901.
-If this house was also the Vicarage then the occupiers were Clergyman Mosley Leyland Batlie or Baylis aged thirty one from Worcester and wife Mary Frances aged twenty five from Warrington along with one servant
+1901: If this house was also the Vicarage then the occupiers were Clergyman Mosley Leyland Batlie or Baylis aged thirty one years and from Worcester and wife Mary Frances aged twenty five years and from Warrington along with one servant.

-1906 Richard Knowles was living at Orchard House according to the Kelly’s Directory.
+1906: Richard Knowles was living at Orchard House according to Kelly’s Directory.

-1923 William Lawrence Balls (below) 1882-1960 lived at Orchard House for three years, he was a Doctor Of Science.
-Awarded CBE 1934.
+1923: William Lawrence Balls (below) 1882-1960 lived at Orchard House for three years.
+He was a Doctor Of Science and was awarded a CBE 1934.
 He was given an Honorary Fellowship of the Textile Institute in 1943 and appointed Companion of the Order of St Michael and St George (CMG) in 1944.
 He was also awarded an Honorary Doctorate in 1953.

 Below is an extract from Royal Society Publishing, click on images to enlarge.

-1939 Francis Slater lived here aged forty six years, he was a Research Director of Textiles.
-He lived with his wife Mary and two daughters and one servant
+1939: Francis Slater lived at Orchard House, he was forty six years old and was a Research Director of Textiles.
+He lived with his wife Mary, two daughters and one servant.

 1955: or later Orchard house was occupied by Mr & Mrs R H Renton who began the Bollington Art Group, mainly Mrs Renton better known as Binky.
 They moved to Kerridge Hill in 1970.